Sell or Trade Your Unwanted Sterling Silver Jewelry and Silverware

 Money Metals Exchange Employs Destructive Testing:

 Money Metals Exchange will use destructive testing on the sterling silver we purchase, because that is the only way to separate the actual silver from the worthless components.
 Items we receive may be smashed or subjected to acid testing.
 Items we determine to be silver plated or which do not have silver content will be discarded.
-Or they may be returned in damaged or destroyed condition at the client's expense.
-We will not be able to return items in their original condition.
+We will not be able to return items which we do not purchase.